mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>
 In the list below, it will be possible to view everything that currently exists in the project and everything that I currently intend to implement.<br />
-Within the next few days, I intend to implement a third of the brute force DNS, containing a small list of subdomains.<br />
+In the coming days, I intend to implement the second third of the brute force DNS, containing in this next update a 'medium' size word-list.<br />
 </p>

 ---